carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 ![Multi-band raster image](../images/dc-spatial-raster/single_multi_raster.png)

-We can use the `.read()` function to import one single band from a single or multi-band raster.
+We can use the `.read()` function to load one single band from a single or multi-band raster.
 We can view the number of bands in a raster by looking at the `count` key of the `meta` python `dict`.